luluzhou1/alinush.github.io/_posts/2025-06-24-sigma-protocols.md

  - Composing $\Sigma$-protocols can also be tricky.
 Hope to expand on it later.
  - ZKProof workshop $\Sigma$-protocols proposal[^KO21] with [slides here](https://docs.zkproof.org/pages/standards/slides-w4/sigma.pdf)
  - Ivan Damgaard's write-up[^Dam10]
+ - Section 19.5.4 in Boneh and Shoup's textbook[^BS23] further generalizes $\Rlin$ as a group homomorphism

 ## References